How to Season Your Heatlie BBQ Hot Plate

 Seasoning your barbecue is important for a few reasons...

-- It reduces the likelihood of food sticking to the hotplate.
+- Reduces the likelihood of food sticking to the hotplate.

-- It helps spread heat more evenly across the plate
+- Helps spread heat more evenly across the plate

 Heatlie BBQ plates are like fine wine, they get better and better with age as these qualities become more pronounced.